Knowledge Bowl

 Sr. High Knowledge Bowl

 Teams of students participate in a written round of 60 questions and four oral rounds of 45 questions.
 Five students participate in the written round with four students competing in the oral rounds.
 Local districts may host invitationals during the season.
 The SW/WC Service Cooperative hosts two sub-regional and one regional event for registered teams from Region 6 and also for Region 8.
 Approximately one half of the teams advance from the two sub-regional events to each regional competition.
 Awards are given to winning teams at each event.
-In addition, the top three teams from Region 6 and the top three teams from Region 8 advance to the state competition held in Brainerd, MN in April.
+In addition, the top three teams from Region 8 advance to the state competition held in Brainerd, MN in April.
 At that event 48 teams are divided into two tiers, based on the number of students enrolled in their district, for the competition.